-Therefore I re-shot the basic narrative of the Schiermonnikoog film, but then in a city environment, with the same working methodology as used on the island, however now I worked with dancers as actors.
+I re-shot the basic narrative of the Schiermonnikoog film in the city environment of Rotterdam, with the same working methodology as used on the island, however now I worked with dancers as actors.
 Together with the dancers I hoped to expand the narrative and I expected their input to help me on a more direct interaction between the main characters.
 I chose dancers, because there is no speech in the film and the narrative was to be conveyed through body language.
-The change of scene from an island to the city of Rotterdam was to give the story more depth.
-The two main characters were alienated in a big city, the city décor thus emphasis the fact that they only have each other in an seeming less empty cityscape.
-It also creates an atmosphere of questionable realities; it's not clear if her presence he is confronted with is a reflection of his own imagination, or she is a new version of her, or if this is his new reality.
-I worked with a +-/++/-- scheme.
-This means that first seeing her makes him strangely delighted.
-He wants to see her again, yet he is confronted with only her back.
+The change of scene from an island to the city of Rotterdam alienated the two main characters even more; the city décor thus emphasis the fact that they only have each other in an seeming less empty cityscape.
+It also created an atmosphere of questionable realities; it's not clear if her presence he is confronted with is a reflection of his own imagination, or she is a new version of her, or if this is his new reality.
+I worked with story that was based on Tarkosvky's Solaris.
+The boy sees his passed away girlfriend, who committed suicide, in a city environment with no other people.
+First he struggles to understand the situation.
+Then he is delighted to see her and wants to make contact with her.
+However he only sees her on the back.
 She will not give in, because she feels everybody is still mad at her and the reason why she committed suicide is because she can't confront her beloved ones anymore because she is too ashamed, she can't stand the by her mind invented 'eyes' of her beloved ones.
-Therefore she can only show him her back (+-).
-When she is enticed by him she becomes ready to give in to his attention, because he persuaded her by his dance, there is a moment of reconciliation (++).
+Therefore she can only show him her back.
+When she is enticed by him she becomes ready to give in to his attention, because he persuaded her by his dance, there is a moment of reconciliation.
 However this moment makes him aware how much pain she caused him by committing suicide, which causes him to move away from her, from this ghost figure.
-They both realise that their once shared love for each other is not present any more and they let each other go (--).
+They both realise that their once shared love for each other is not present any more and they let each other go.